A program for examining the effects of variance and slope of time-varying variables in intensive longitudinal data

 - Run the analysis on both Windows and Mac operating systems

 The screenshots presented here are from MixWILD v0.7.
+We have made a lot of improvements since then.
 To download and try out the latest version of the program, please click here, and to contribute to our open-source efforts to improving MixWILD, click here.

 Yang, Chih-Hsiang, Jaclyn P. Maher, Aditya Ponnada, Eldin Dzubur, Rachel Nordgren, Stephen Intille, Donald Hedeker, and Genevieve F. Dunton.
 “An empirical example of analysis using a two-stage modeling approach: within-subject association of outdoor context and physical activity predicts future daily physical activity levels.”
 Translational Behavioral Medicine (2020).